sapcc/hermes/docs/users/api-example.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Using the Hermes API
+# Using the Hermez API

-The Hermes API allows you to access audit events on a tenant basis, providing detailed information about each event, including the 7 “W”s of audit: What, When, Who, FromWhere, OnWhat, Where, ToWhere.
-This guide will walk you through the process of getting a token, finding the Hermes endpoint, and using the API.
+The Hermez API allows you to access audit events on a tenant basis, providing detailed information about each event, including the 7 “W”s of audit: What, When, Who, FromWhere, OnWhat, Where, ToWhere.
+This guide will walk you through the process of getting a token, finding the Hermez endpoint, and using the API.

-If you would prefer to use a command line to access the API please use [HermesCLI](https://github.com/sapcc/hermescli)
+If you would prefer to use a command line to access the API please use [HermezCLI](https://github.com/sapcc/hermescli)

 ## Getting a Token